 Yesterday I had the opportunity to listen to Marla Spivak, a very highly regarded bee scientist, talk about how bees defend themselves from disease.
 Very interesting stuff.
 I took a lot of information away from the talk, two bits of which I want to share with you.

-The first is a vocabulary word — propolis – go ahead, google it (I don’t think too much inappropriate stuff will pop up) – it’s an antimicrobial “ointment” which bees create from stuff like the resins on tree buds.
+The first is a vocabulary word — propolis – go ahead, google it (I don’t think too much inappropriate stuff will pop up) – it’s an antimicrobial “ointment” which bees create from stuff like the resins on tree buds.… Continue reading this article “Are Pretty Flowers Useful?”

 How to get the information out?

 Over the last two weeks I’ve been dwelling on the information that people get about gardening from various sources.
 I’m not talking about really serious gardeners – I’m talking about the guy down the block who might grow six tomatoes, two cucumbers, and a head of lettuce.
 He’s got 6 trees on his property and he keeps his lawn nice, but not immaculate, by mowing weekly and fertilizing and applying herbicides once a year.
-Where is this guy getting his gardening information?
-Can we (and by we I mean scientists like the garden professors) do something more than we currently are to reach him so that he’s using up to date information?
+Where is this guy getting his gardening information? … Continue reading this article “How to get the information out?”

 Bordeaux Mix